MicrosoftDocs/quantum-docs-pr/articles/libraries/data-structures.md

 newtype EvolutionUnitary = ((Double, Qubit[]) => () : Adjoint, Controlled);
 ```

-The first parameter represents a time-duration, that will be multiplied by the coefficient in the `GeneratorIndex`, of unitary evolution. the second parameter is the qubit register the unitary acts on.
+The first parameter represents a time-duration, that will be multiplied by the coefficient in the `GeneratorIndex`, of unitary evolution.
+The second parameter is the qubit register the unitary acts on.
 For example:

 ```qsharp
 let stepSize = 0.6;